DynamoDS/RefineryPrimer/README.md

 ## Open-Source

-This primer is an open source project initiated by the **AEC Generative Design Team** at Autodesk and we are dedicated to providing high-quality content on generative design in this primer.
+This primer is an open source project initiated by the **Generative Design Team** at Autodesk and we are dedicated to providing high-quality content on generative design in this primer.

 Contributions are of course welcomed.
 You can contribute to the primer in the following ways: